ncsutsun4/project2/Knit.md

 The project [Rmd file is here](ST558project2.Rmd)

-Code for Automation is in blow chunk.
+The R code for [automation is here](knitr.R) or run blow chunk R code.

 A table with some selected parameters are listed in below table, weekend’s data prediction is more accurate and also generally need less predictors and mTry.

 The prediction accurate rate from two model is also compared in the plot.